florentdrousset/100-days-of-code/log.md

 ### Day 8: January 3, 2019
 **Today's Progress**: We have practiced integrating a simple design with different fonts using the @font-face property.

+### Day 9: January 4, 2019
+**Today's Progress**: At school we've studied the float property.

+**Thoughts**: It was interesting because I've never used the float property besides the "text wrapping an image" feature.
+I have to remember the "empty div with clear" trick.

+### Day 10: January 5, 2019
+**Today's Progress**: I've just revised everything we did at school this week.

+### Day 11: January 6, 2019
+**Today's Progress**: I've practiced 8kyu challenges on CodeWars.

+**Thoughts**: It was a bit frustrating but also exciting.
+I have to learn more about JS native methods.

+## Day 12: January 7, 2019
+**Today's Progress**: At school we've studied the inline-block property in CSS.**Thoughts**: I have to remember to use the vertical align.
+And also negative margins to get an element out of a block.
+Very useful !

+## Day 13: January 8, 2019
+**Today's Progress**